 - Increase the Java heap size to help garbage collection.
-The Java heap size can be adjusted by adjusting the values specified to the -Xms and -Xmx jvm-options in server.xml.
+The Java heap size can be adjusted by adjusting the values specified to the -Xms and -Xmx jvm- options in server.xml.
 For example, <jvm-options>-Xms128m-Xmx256m</jvm-options> sets the minimum Java heap size to 128 MB and 256 MB.
-For more information, see Sun Java System Web Server 7.0 Update 1 Administrator's Guide. - Set the stack space if applications use deep recursion, or in any cases where very complex JSP pages are used. - You can set the stack space using set-thread-pool-prop wadm command.
+For more information, see Sun Java System Web Server 7.0 Update 4 Administrator's Guide. - For information on tuning the Garbage Collector see, "Managing Memory and Garbage Collection" in Sun Java System Web Server 7.0 Update 4 Performance Tuning, Sizing, and Scaling Guide. - Set the stack space if applications use deep recursion, or in any cases where very complex JSP pages are used. - You can set the stack space using set-thread-pool-prop wadm command.
 For example, \$wadm set-thread-pool-prop [other args] stack-size=544288.
-For more information, see Sun Java System Web Server 7.0 Update 1 NSAPI Developer's Guide. - Use the NSAPI cache improve servlet performance in cases where the obj.conf configuration file has many directives.
-To enable the NSAPI cache, include the following line in magnus.conf:
+For more information, see Sun Java System Web Server 7.0 Update 4 NSAPI Developer's Guide. - Create servlet sessions only if required as the Session ID generator employs cryptographically unique random number generation algorithms.
+While sessions are being created, limit the size of sessions and configure them depending on whether the application uses short-lived or long-lived sessions.
+For more information on optimal session configuration, see "Configuring the Web Application's Session Settings" in Sun Java System Web Server 7.0 Update 4 Performance Tuning, Sizing, and Scaling Guide.